There's sometimes confusion around the road rules for skateboards, rollerblades, push scooters and mobility devices.

 These devices are classed as ‘vehicles’ but some different rules apply compared with motor vehicles or bicycles.

 Because wheeled recreational and mobility devices are considered a safety risk when used on roads, they are instead permitted on footpaths as long as they’re operated in a courteous and considerate way.

 You shouldn’t ride these devices at a speed that puts others at risk and there are some areas where local council bylaws forbid their use - for example in areas of high pedestrian use such as shopping streets and malls.

 Did you know?

 Riders must obey all normal road rules.
-Because these devices are legally regarded as vehicles, careless use could see a rider fined up to $3000.
+Because these devices are still legally regarded as vehicles, careless use can result in demerit points or fines.